 In order to avoid either of these scenarios, we highly recommend that you keep a safe distance from the vehicle in front of you.
-Abide the 3 second rule at least, although we highly recommend that you extend that to 5 seconds.
-And of course make sure that you thoroughly clean your vehicle (windshield and the excess snow) so that you don’t cause any damage to other vehicles.
+Abide by the 3-second rule at least, although we highly recommend that you extend that to 5 seconds.
+And of course, make sure that you thoroughly clean your vehicle (windshield and the excess snow) so that you don’t cause any damage to other vehicles.

 Hopefully, these tips will help you maintain your windshield and auto glass in good shape and keep you safe on the road during this winter.
 If you need auto glass repair or replacement, contact our experts at Auto Glass Express and schedule an appointment or you can request a quote on our site.